LiquidTechnologies/XmlObjects/README.md

 ## What is Liquid XML Objects?

-Liquid XML Objects in an [XML Data Binding](https://www.liquid-technologies.com/xml-objects) tool written by [Liquid Technologies](https://www.liquid-technologies.com/) that enables you to load XML Documents into a strongly typed object model within your C# or Visual Basic .Net source code.
+Liquid XML Objects is a [XML Data Binding](https://www.liquid-technologies.com/xml-objects) tool written by [Liquid Technologies](https://www.liquid-technologies.com/) that enables you to load XML Documents into a strongly typed object model within your C# or Visual Basic .Net source code.

 Meaning fewer coding errors, reduced development and testing time, and an increase in schema conformance and coding reliability.